Loading…

 Players who spend 30 minutes fighting pirates without opening every chest earn zero XP from that time.
 Players who spend 8 minutes looting every crate and chest in the camp earn 250-350 XP.
 That gap is why pirate camps are the topic the Windrose community talks about most in the early hours.

 GODEEPER: Understanding why enemy XP doesn't exist and where leveling actually comes from changes how you play every session.
-Windrose XP Guide — Fastest Ways to Farm XP →
+Windrose XP Guide: Fastest Ways to Farm XP →

 The full farming loop, step by step:

-Step 4 — Check every container type.
+Check every container type.
 Pirate camps have chests (inside structures, elevated positions, or guarded directly), piled crates (stacked barrels and wooden boxes around the camp perimeter and docked areas), and in some coastal camps, underwater sections accessible by diving.
 Underwater chests count toward Site Clear.
+Missing one piled crate in a corner loses the bonus.
+Check behind debris piles, in elevated structures, in cellars, and any water access the camp has.
+Counter stuck on 1: look up and look down.

-Step 5 — Wait for Site Clear, then move.
-When the counter hits zero, Site Clear fires and you earn 250–350 XP.
+Wait for Site Clear, then move.
+When the counter hits zero, Site Clear fires and you earn 250-350 XP.
 With Shared Quest Progress enabled in World Properties, every crew member with the relevant quest active earns this simultaneously.
 Teleport to the next FTP and repeat.

 The HUD chest counter is the most important piece of information on your screen during a camp run, and it's easy to ignore.

 Blackbeard Crew Maps occasionally drop from pirate camp loot.
 The map itself grants no XP, but it points to a buried or hidden chest.
 If that chest falls inside the tracked POI boundary, it counts toward Site Clear.
-Look for Blackbeard flags in the camp — sand near a flag usually means a buried chest.
+Look for Blackbeard flags in the camp: sand near a flag usually means a buried chest.
 Dig it up before leaving.

 The math on co-op farm efficiency is simple: one player holding aggro means three players looting, which cuts the time per camp roughly in half.
 The XP result stays the same for everyone.